nfrisby/CIPs/CIP-XXXX/README.md

 ## Follow-Up Change: Transactions

-Removing the HFC wrapper from transactions is an improvement in two ways.
+Removing the HFC wrapper from transactions is an improvement in a few ways.
 - Just as today's HFC tags leak implementation details into the codecs, today's `cardano-cli` command-line interface leaks those same implementation details by forcing the user to pick the HFC tag for their transaction.
   (This is not apparent as a burden for users today, since there's essentially only one CLI interface for Cardano.)
 - As explained in the "Follow-Up Change: Backwards-Compatibility Conversions" bullet above, the node doesn't actually need an HFC wrapper for incoming transactions: the current state of the mempool determines which protocol version to use when decoding the bytes of the incoming transaction.
+- It would simplify the specification for submitting transactions.
+  Some users have written their own code to do so, and some have reported [difficulties](https://github.com/IntersectMBO/ouroboros-consensus/issues/137).

 If the Ledger Team does accidentally leave ambiguity among the codecs of two adjacent protocol versions, then there would be a risk of misinterpreting a submitted transaction near a protocol version boundary.
 Even today, however, that (unlikely) risk instead motivates a dedicated new field specifying the intended protocol versions that is within the scope of the transaction's signature to prevent the adversary from tampering---the HFC wrapper itself is the wrong approach to mitigating that risk, since it's not signed.